Grameen Family Gathering

 Strategic shifts and resilience test

 Despite a challenging environment, the survey paints a picture of a sector of remarkable resilience.
 57 % of respondents believe that inclusive finance remains generally sound.
-44 % of the FSPs have already adapted their strategies, placing greater emphasis on the quality of the wallet, strategic alliances And customer protection.
+44 % of the FSPs have already adapted their strategies, placing greater emphasis on the quality of the wallet, strategic alliances and customer protection.

-The results also reveal a evolution of mentalities : 43 % of institutions are now focusing more on the sustainability, local partnerships And innovation.
+The results also reveal a evolution of mentalities : 43 % of institutions are now focusing more on the sustainability, local partnerships and innovation.
 However, respondents point out that if the impact investors appear as key players in filling the funding gap, their expectations may not always align with the market reality.

 A call to strengthen cooperation and innovation